14+ Unconventional Sewing Tools

 From rubber bands to dental floss to hairspray and more - you won't believe what everyday items you can use to make stunning dresses, skirts, and bags without breaking the bank.

-So, open your office drawers, your kitchen cabinets, and your husband's toolbox and get sewing with these easy hacks.
+So, open your office drawers, your kitchen cabinets, and your husband's toolbox and get sewing with these easy and cool tool hacks.

 14 Unconventional Sewing Tools

 Did you know you have things lying around your house that can make your sewing life much easier?
 Save money by trying these sewing hacks instead of wasting your money on fancy products.